GuildCrafts/Installapalooza/environment-setup/node-express-stack.md

-# Installfest Step 1.1: Node.js & Express Stack
+# Installapalooza Step 1.1: Node.js & Express Stack

 Most of the coding work we do at Learners Guild will be driven by the back-end web development framework [Express](http://expressjs.com).
 We'll install Express individually in each project we create.
 For now, we'll install the other tools we'll use along with Express.